any-migrate/any-migrate/README.md

     name: age
     specification: INT DEFAULT NULL
 ```
 .
-Each version must be an incremented integer numered from 1.
+Each version must be an incremented integer numbered from 1.
 Gaps in versions
 are not allowed.

 The migration setup can be tested by executing